Published 12:21 IST, October 10th 2019

 Advertisement

-US-based ride-hailing platform Uber has me a submission to Delhi government offering use of 5,000 bike-taxis to improve first and last-mile connectivity during odd-even scheme to be implemented next month, according to sources.
-Currently, regulations do t allow bike-taxis to operate in Delhi.
-According to sources, Uber has me submission to Delhi government proposing to deploy 5,000 bike-taxis to help ferry one lakh commuters to and from Metro stations every week.
+US-based ride-hailing platform Uber has made a submission to the Delhi government offering use of 5,000 bike-taxis to improve first and last-mile connectivity during the odd-even scheme to be implemented next month, according to sources.
+Currently, regulations do not allow bike-taxis to operate in Delhi.
+According to sources, Uber has made the submission to the Delhi government proposing to deploy 5,000 bike-taxis to help ferry one lakh commuters to and from Metro stations every week.

 Advertisement